DarkGhostHunter/Larahelp/README.md

 * `artisan`: Returns the Artisan console instance, or calls an Artisan command.
 * `hasher`: Returns the Hasher instance, or hashes a value.
+* `http`: Returns a Pending Request, or sends a Request and returns a Response.
 * `rate_limiter`: Return a new the Rate Limiter instance.
 * `user`: Returns the current user authenticated, or `null` if is a guest.